metacurb/Blamer/README.md

 * Clone project
 * Copy folder to `C:\Users\YOUR NAME\AppData\Roaming\Sublime Text 3\Packages`, where YOUR NAME is replaced with your Users' name
 * Inside the Blamer folder is another folder called Blamer.
-Copy that folder to `C:\Users\YOUR NAMEAppData\Local\Sublime Text 3\Cache`, following the same principle above.
+Copy that folder to `C:\Users\YOUR NAME\AppData\Local\Sublime Text 3\Cache`, following the same principle above.
 * Restart Sublime.

 ### How do I use it? ###